vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS student guide - Windows and SQL Server 2008 EOS.md

     b.
 Rehost - Migrate to cloud

-    Additionaly, provide a one year total cost of ownership analysis for migrating the follwing example solution to Azure.
+    Additionally, provide a one-year total cost of ownership analysis for migrating the following example solution to Azure.
 The details below represent a common pattern seen in Fabrikam's environment.
 Provide analysis for migrating this solution from Fabrikam's Michigan datacenter to the North Central US region of Azure.
 You can use state averages for utility rates, you may accept the defaults for information that is not provided below.

     |    |            |            |
     |----------|-------------|-------------|